google/applied-machine-learning-intensive/acs/ac1/_sources/filtering_and_grouping/grouping_data.rst

    .. image:: figures/table_sumif_example.png
       :align: center
-      :alt: A screenshot from Sheets of a table of peoples' information using the SUM IF grouping function to sum the total income of people from New York City
+      :alt: A screenshot from Sheets of a table of peoples' information using the SUM IF grouping function to sum the total income of people from New York City.

    **The AVERAGEIF function finds the mean of cells that satisfy a condition.**